polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/lora-made-easy/LoRa-Made-Easy.md

 More dimensions can be added to the grid, and the same checks can be performed.
 The more dimensions you add, the more checks you need to do.
 But the idea is the same.
 If you can't turn the grid inside out, then it's fully unique, and the rank is the highest it can be.
 If you can turn it inside out, then the rank is lower.

+Essentially, the concept of tensor ranks is related to the dimensions they represent: a tensor of rank 0 is a scalar, which is zero-dimensional (0D); a tensor of rank 1 is a vector, representing one dimension (1D); a tensor of rank 2 is a matrix, corresponding to two dimensions (2D); and a tensor of rank 3 or higher, often referred to as 3D+, is considered a tensor in the more general sense, encompassing three or more dimensions.

+1. **Rank-0 Tensor**: This is indeed a scalar, a single number without any dimensions.

+2. **Rank-1 Tensor**: This is a vector, which is essentially a list of numbers (a 1D array).

+3. **Rank-2 Tensor**: This is a matrix, which is a 2D array of numbers.

+4. **Rank-3 or Higher Tensor**: These are indeed higher-order tensors.
+A rank-3 tensor can be thought of as a 3D array of numbers, and so on for higher ranks.

+ However, there's a slight nuance in terminology between the "rank" of a tensor and the "order" of a tensor, which are sometimes used interchangeably but can have different meanings in different contexts:

+- **Order of a Tensor**: This refers to the number of dimensions or indices required to specify a component of the tensor.
+By this definition, scalars are 0th-order tensors, vectors are 1st-order tensors, matrices are 2nd-order tensors, and so on.

+- **Rank of a Tensor** (in the context of linear algebra): This can sometimes refer to the maximum number of linearly independent vectors that can span the vector space represented by the tensor.
+This is more commonly used in the context of matrices (rank-2 tensors), where it denotes the number of linearly independent rows or columns.

+In most AI and computer science contexts, when people talk about the rank of a tensor, they are usually referring to its order (the number of dimensions).

 Acknowledging that some of these concepts might be complex and potentially challenging to grasp, it's advisable to delve deeper into linear algebra for a better understanding.
 It's important to recognize that not everything can be explained or understood immediately.
 Learning is a continuous process, much like venturing deeper into a rabbit hole, which can be an enjoyable journey of discovery and growth.
 I do.
 I always do.
 Happily.

 #### Low Rank Adaptation (LoRa) - Your Quest Reward